malsf21/omun.ca/_committees/arab.md

 ## Note from the Vice-Chair

 Hello delegates!
 My name is Evan Enns and I am your Vice-Chair for the Arab League committee at OMUN.
-I have been doing Model United Nations for 2 years nowm and have gained amazing experience attending conferences.
+I have been doing Model United Nations for 2 years now and have gained amazing experience attending conferences.
 Our committee’s topics include terrorism and protecting minorities.
 These are complex issues that require collaboration between all Arab League member states.
 I am looking forward to constructive debate and hopefully we can resolve these issues as a committee.
 Good luck!